Arrest made in shooting death of missing 14-year-old girl

-TAMPA, Fla — Police have made an arrest in the shooting death of a young girl who went missing before she was found dead back in May.
+TAMPA, Fla — Police made an arrest in the shooting death of a young girl who disappeared before she was found dead back in May.

 According to Tampa detectives, they were able to connect 44-year-old Ronny Walker's car to the car that was in the area at the time of the murder of 14-year-old Nilexia Alexander.
 Police said the teen was a runaway from Temple Terrace who was known to spend time in the Jackson Heights area.